 You can also try out other chips for hummus because, well, everyone loves chips.
 Again, go for classic salted chips over crazy flavors, like tortilla chips and hummus, for a perfectly blended party snack.

 What’s better than mayo or butter on a sandwich?
 Hummus, that’s what!
 Spread hummus on a slice or two of your favorite whole-grain bread, top with lettuce, tomato, and falafel or meat of choice, and you’ve got yourself a fancy lunch that was easy to make.

+If you want the crispiness but don't have the time, there's one easy solution: toast!
 If you love fresh avocado toast as much as the rest of America, try spreading a little hummus first, then topping with fresh slices of avocado, sea salt, and a drizzle of extra-virgin olive oil.
 Yum!

 #3: Creative Veggies and Fruit